 Spring is by far the best time to repair any damage which the harsh winter or the encroachment of weeds and moss may have inflicted on your lawn.
 Ideally, you should aim to have a steadily nourished, even and thick lawn by the beginning of summer.

 Bare or thin patches are best dealt with by overseeding – adding fresh seed to an existing lawn – and this process is essential to even out your grass.
-Patch-repair products, sold specifically for this purpose, contain all of this in one mixture, and can be applied directly to bare patches.
-You could use Gro-Sure Smart Seed Fast Start 25m2, Gro-Sure Smart Seed 40m2, Miracle-Gro Patch Magic Jug or Miracle Gro Patch Magic Dog Spot Repair if you have a dog.
+Patch-repair products, sold specifically for this purpose, contain all of this in one mixture and can be applied directly to bare patches.
+You could use Gro-Sure Smart Seed Fast Start 25m2, Gro-Sure Smart Seed 40m2, Miracle-Gro Patch Magic Jug or Miracle-Gro Patch Magic Dog Spot Repair if you have a dog.
 Feeding should then be done after the new grass has established.

-However when you add the seed, it is necessary to keep it moist.
+However, when you add the seed, it is necessary to keep it moist.
 Therefore, if no rain is due, water the area gently.
 New grass will sprout in approximately ten days and should then be incorporated into a steady mowing regime.

 To really optimise your lawn care, it is worth aerating and scarifying the lawn.
 Aeration can be achieved with a specialised spiking machine, aerator or a simple fork.
 Slightly breaking up consolidated areas of soil will improve drainage and allow more air to circulate around the grass roots.
 This will at once protect against moss (usually a sign of a poorly drained lawn) and increase vigour.

 Scarification involves removing the build-up of dead plant matter which can both make your lawn unsightly and put stress on your grass.
-To do this, vigorously pull a common garden rake through the grass, collect the dead material in a pile and dispose.
+To do this, vigorously pull a common garden rake through the grass, collect the dead material in a pile and dispose of.
 It is best to do this just before a mowing session, as this will ensure the growing grass can withstand the process.
 After mowing, the lawn will be in a better position to grow in more fully.